TheCuesFlowsToStoryProject/ContCompMobile/README.md

 <p>
 The adddress of a Cue in turn also represnts the flow that places  the Cue in the context uniqely formed for the Cue.
 Thus the structure of a content is defined by the content itself.

+Below is an artists impression of the software as flows and Cues: